gitpraj/AirlineOverrideApp/README.md

 * You can only add, update, delete airline overrides and their targets.
 Dummy data has been added via DB
 * The Groupable and Self Ticketing checkbox not updated through frontend.
 But renders properly according to values in db.
 * Basic clock on the top of the page
-* Not much validation against the fields for both airline overrides and their targets
+* Basic validation against the fields for both airline overrides and their targets.
 * Sufficient Unit tests
 * Just 2 SQL tables - AirlineOverride, AirlineOverride